eqNj/eqN-PD2-Filter/README.md

 Non-magic (white) elite items are sometimes hidden, unless specifically useful for runewords or if they have +3 to a valuable skill.

-Normal and exceptional magic items are hidden unless specifically great for crafting for your class or nearly impossible to shop and useful for LLD crafting.
+Normal and exceptional magic items are hidden unless they are ethereal or specifically great for crafting for your class and/or nearly impossible to shop and useful for LLD crafting.

 Most exceptional and elite magic non-class items for crafting, except for elite chest armors, are hidden once you reach character level 80.